QuickClade

 banself

 Ignore records with the same TaxID as the query.
-Makes the program behave like that organism is not in the reference.
-Useful for leave-one-out cross-validation studies.
+Makes the program behave as if that organism is not in the reference.
+Useful for leave-one-out cross-validation.

 simd